Shopping In Lincolnshire With LincsConnect

 By opening your garden, you’re not only giving people a great day out – you’re also raising money to help those in need.
 What’s more, you are joining a community of thousands of other like minded garden owners, all passionate about great gardens and raising money for great causes.”

 Why not organise a visit to a garden in Louth?
 The Secret Garden of Louth is taking bookings and visits cost £2.50.
-Click on the picture for more details
+Click here for more details

 Mere House, Sturton by Stow is another garden to visit.
 Admission is £6.00 (children free).
-Clicking on the picture will take you to the website where you can book your visit.
+Click here to go to the website where you can book your visit.

 Previous Blogs